syncany/syncany-docs/source/commands.rst

 a link.
 If the link is shared, be aware that you are giving this information to the other users.

+For a detailed command reference including all command-specific options, please refer to the manual page of this command at :ref:`man_genlink`.

 Example 1: Normal usage of 'genlink'
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 ::